How Much Compensation For An Injury Caused By Inadequate Protective Equipment?

 A lack of adequate protective clothing can affect members of the public as well as official employees.
 Every occupier of premises has a responsibility to ensure that those who are visiting the place (including those who are unauthorised or uninvited) are not exposed to any harm.
 The occupier has a reasonable duty of care to ensure that the premises are not dangerous for members of the public.

 It is the responsibility of the owners or operators of any public place to provide safety precautions.
 This includes providing health and safety protective equipment.
 For example, as a member of the public, you are expected to wear hard helmets if you are in a public place where there is a risk of falling objects.
 These are to be supplied by the operators or owners of the place and it is the occupier’s responsibility to ensure that visitors are safe at all times.

-If you sustain an injury due to inadequate protective equipment as a member of the public, you can make a protective equipment accident compensation claim against the owners.
+If you sustain an injury due to inadequate protective equipment as a member of the public, you can make PPE claims against the owners.
 You can contact us for advice as well as when you have further questions.

 The Health and Safety Executive aims to keep all work environments and employees safe.
 They have a handy online toolbox full of PPE advice.
 They’ve also issued guidance on non-healthcare workers’ PPE during the coronavirus (COVID-19) pandemic.

 Government statistics show that, since February 2020, over 7.6 billion PPE items have been given to the health and social care services in England, though the BBC recently asked if that was enough.